k3rs3d/ringfairy/README.md

 The static approach allows for simpler hosting requirements (it can be hosted on GitHub Pages, etc), plus better performance as it eliminates the need for server-side processing.

 The catch: updating the webring will require you to regenerate the whole thing.
-This is quick & simple and shouldn't need to be done frequently, but it's still an extra step which conventional server-side webring systems might not have.
+This is quick & simple, and shouldn't need to be done frequently, but it's still an extra step which conventional server-side webring systems might not have.

 ## What's a Webring?